 Less than 14% of Issaquah DUI cases that are filed finally proceed to trial – because trial is the last resort due to the extreme risk and additional cost.
 You may choose to go to trial in the event the prosecution has not offered an agreeable plea deal, or if a conviction would be unacceptable or especially damaging to your career or personal life, citizenship status, school opportunities, etc. most cases are resolved via a discreet plea bargain, but Issaquah DUI Lawyer Phil Weinberg is ready to fight your case out at trial if that is your desired defense.

 Washington’s DUI Laws are Tough and Getting Tougher

-Issaquah DUI Attorney Phil Weinberg has over 25 years of experience and a wealth of tools and strategies to fight your Issaquah DUI case.
+Issaquah Drunk Driving Attorney Phil Weinberg has over 25 years of experience and a wealth of tools and strategies to fight your Issaquah DUI case.
 Call Phil at (425)-455-4784.
 Don’t worry – Get help now.
 Experience, Tact and Relentless Issaquah DUI Defense.

 Call Today!
 (425) 455-4784 – Free Consultation!